 Frank Mosley is an actor and filmmaker from Texas.
-He is an alumnus of the 2015 Berlinale Talents, a recipient of the 2015 Oak Cliff Film Festival Production Grant, and a graduate of Black Factory Cinema's 2016 Workshop for Auteurs with Abbas Kiarostami, held at the International School of Cinema and TV (EICTV) in Cuba.
+He is an alumnus of the 2015 Berlinale Talents, a participant of the 2017 NYFF Artist Academy, and a graduate of Black Factory Cinema's 2016 Workshop for Auteurs, led by the late Abbas Kiarostami in San Antonio de los Banos, Cuba.
 His directing work is available exclusively on Fandor, including his 2013 video installation Two Story, his 2010 narrative feature debut Hold, and his 2014 sophomore feature Her Wilderness, the last of which has been called "a unique work with a distinctive voice" (Indiewire), "a mesmerizing film by a superb actor and filmmaker" (RogerEbert.com), "a delicately fate-fixated mid-length enigma" (Keyframe), "one of the best undistributed films of 2015" (Film Pulse), and "the best experimental narrative of the year...at once alien and achingly resonant" (Indie Outlook).
-He's been a contributor to Filmmaker Magazine, The Talkhouse, Anthem, and This Long Century, and has exhibited his work with MUBI, Champs-Elysees Film Festival, Dallas Museum of Art, Edinburgh Art Festival, Sidewalk Film Festival, Sarasota Film Festival, Maryland Film Festival, Marfa Film Festival, Kinoscope Film Series (The New School, NYC), Northwest Film Forum, 14 Pews, Micro Wave Cinema Series, and KERA's Frame of Mind on PBS.
+He's been a contributor for Filmmaker Magazine, The Talkhouse, Anthem, and This Long Century, and a juror and programmer for the likes of the Oak Cliff Film Festival, Dallas Video Festival, and Lone Star International Film Festival.
+He's exhibited his work with MUBI, Champs-Elysees Film Festival, Dallas Museum of Art, Edinburgh Art Festival, Cucalorus Film Festival, Sidewalk Film Festival, Sarasota Film Festival, Maryland Film Festival, Marfa Film Festival, Kinoscope Film Series (The New School, NYC), Northwest Film Forum, 14 Pews, Micro Wave Cinema Series, and KERA's Frame of Mind on PBS.
 Frank is also a 2013 Visionary Award winner from Fort Worth Weekly, the publication which announced him as "the John Cassavetes of North Texas" in a June 2013 cover story.

 As an actor, his performances have been seen at festivals such as Cannes Semaine de la Critique, Sundance, Berlinale, SXSW, New Directors/New Films, AFI, Viennale, BAMcinemafest, Slamdance, and the American Film Festival in Wroclaw, Poland.
 Frank's leading role in Cameron Bruce Nelson's 2014 IFP Narrative Labs feature Some Beasts has been called "one of his best performances to date" (Hammer To Nail), "a subtle, quiet miracle...a career making performance with physical choices that leap off the screen" (Truth On Cinema), and won him the Independent Visions Special Jury Prize for Outstanding Performance at the 2016 Sarasota Film Festival.
 He's acted in other films such as Shane Carruth's Upstream Color (2013 Sundance Special Jury Prize winner), Daniel Patrick Carbone's segment in the omnibus feature Collective Unconscious, Calvin Reeder's companion films The Bulb and The Procedure (2016 Sundance winner for U.S. Short Fiction), Jon Jost's final narrative film They Had It Coming, Zachary Shedd's Americana, Eric Steele's Cork's Cattlebaron, Dustin Guy Defa's Person to Person, and Justin D. Hilliard's The Other Side of Paradise, where his breakout role was hailed as "a potent dose of sexual chutzpah" (Variety), "an appealing performance with intriguing elements of depth" (The Hollywood Reporter), and that he "induces simultaneous states of humor, menace, intrigue, and sexual bravado" (Smells Like Screen Spirit).
 Frank is represented in Texas by The Atherton Group (Austin) and Linda McAlister Talent (Dallas).